willschwarzer/RLO/README.md

 This is a prototype GUI to allow you to make gridworld MDPs and test various algorithms on them more easily than through code alone.
 First of all, it is a prototype, and there will be bugs!
 When you find any bugs that hinder your ability to use or install the program, please email Will the TA.

 It currently supports the following features:
-* Creating a gridworld with arbitrary dimensions by clicking or dragging on the grid to select open spaces
+* Creating a gridworld with up to 100 squares by clicking or dragging on the grid to select open spaces
 * Defining $R(s')$ reward functions
 * Defining $d_0$
 * Defining four actions to have any probability of transitioning to an adjacent state, staying still, or terminating.
-This can be done either manually or using slippery (East, South, West, North) actions with user-defined probabilities of slipping in each direction (or staying still or terminating)
+This can be done either manually or using default slippery actions in every state (see below for details).
 * Defining $\gamma$
-* Running value iteration on the MDP to determine $V^*$ and $\pi^*$
+* Running value iteration on the MDP to determine $V^\*$ and $\pi^\*$
 * Running Q-learning and SARSA with user-defined number of episodes, learning rate and exploration rate epsilon, outputting graphs

 ## Installation